For information about free or reduced cost services available in Evanston, search the Evanston Care Network:

 - Legal Resources and Referrals regarding Domestic Violence & Custody Issues

-The Clerk is also involved in the verification and distribution of temporary handicapped parking placards.
+The Clerk is also involved in verifying and distributing temporarily accessible parking placards.
 All petitions and communications addressed to the City Council are received by the Clerk and communicated by the Clerk at Council meetings.
 The Clerk also issues notices of regular and special meetings of the City Council.

 Responsible for disabled person’s reserved spaces.

 The City of Evanston offers a special low-cost taxicab service to Evanston seniors over the age of 65, and residents with ambulatory disabilities who are income-eligible.
 The registered taxicab rider uses taxicab coupons in place of cash for each taxicab ride.
 The taxicab drivers are reimbursed by the City for each validated coupon.
 Service area includes anywhere in the City of Evanston with no in-between stops.